Motorcycle Accident Attorney in Gainesville, Florida

 Make sure you get information from the other driver, such as their name and contact information, as well as take pictures of the accident and property damage if you are able.
 When you’re at the doctor’s, have them document your injuries as well.
 All this information is relevant and necessary to prove your case in court.

 Motorcycle Accident Injuries

 - Traumatic Brain Injuries: Perhaps one of the most debilitating types of injuries that someone can suffer in a motorcycle accident is a traumatic brain injury.
 These injuries can cause permanent brain damage resulting in debilitating cognitive issues.
-The symptoms of these issues such as memory loss, reduced coordination, emotional problems, and general mental impairment can drastically reduce someone’s quality of life.
-Chance of suffering traumatic brain injuries such as concussions, brain contusions, and penetrating brain injuries can be reduced by wearing a motorcycle helmet.
+The symptoms of these issues, such as memory loss, reduced coordination, emotional problems, and general mental impairment, can drastically reduce someone’s quality of life.
+The chance of suffering traumatic brain injuries such as concussions, brain contusions, and penetrating brain injuries can be reduced by wearing a motorcycle helmet.

 - Spinal Injuries: Many motorcycle accidents can lead to severe trauma being inflicted on the spine.
 Spinal damage can affect vertebrae alignment, crack vertebrae, or even damage the spinal cord.
 Damage to the spinal cord can lead to paralysis, incontinence, sensory issues, and a host of other problems relating to communication between the brain and the body’s organs.

 - Road Rash/Burn: Since motorcyclists are so exposed, many can end up suffering road rash.
 This injury consists of severe rash and lacerations upon a biker’s skin when it is sheared away by the friction of asphalt running across its body at speed.